aclysma/rafx/README.md

  * [FontAwesome 4.7.0](https://fontawesome.com/v4.7.0/license/), available under SIL OFL 1.1
  * [`mplus-1p-regular.ttf`](http://mplus-fonts.osdn.jp), available under its own license.

-The assets/blender contains some shaders from from https://freepbr.com, available under [its own license](demo/assets/blender/pbr_texture_attribution.txt)
+The assets/blender directory contains some shaders from from https://freepbr.com, available under [its own license](demo/assets/blender/pbr_texture_attribution.txt)

 The skyboxes are from:
  * https://opengameart.org/content/space-skyboxes-0 (CC0)
  * http://www.humus.name/index.php?page=Textures (CC BY 3.0)

+assets/ldtk contains sample data from LDTK level editor (MIT):
+ * The tilemap is from https://ansimuz.itch.io/sunny-land-pixel-game-art (CC0)

 Some dependencies may be licensed under other terms.
 These licenses include "ISC", "CC0-1.0", "BSD-2-Clause", "BSD-3-Clause", and "Zlib".
 This is validated on a best-effort basis in every CI run using cargo-deny.